 If you’re looking for a provider that offers plan perks and discounts, visit our latest T-Mobile review for more details.

-The Lively Flip relies on Lively’s phone plans.
+The Jitterbug Flip2 relies on Lively’s phone plans.
 Luckily, it’s an affordable phone service you can count on.
 We know; we tried it out, naming it on our list of the best no contract and prepaid phone plans for older adults.
 Just know that it relies on Verizon cell towers, so make sure you have good Verizon coverage in your area.

 Quick Tip: Our in-depth cell phone buyer’s guide includes side-by-side comparison of the top senior-friendly cell phones.